rb2750/News-Fix/README.md

-﻿# TheStar Fix
+﻿# News Fixer
-**A chrome extension to fix a "bug" in the star website which prevents you from reading articles.**
+**A chrome extension to fix a "bug" in news websites which prevents you from reading articles.**

 ## Installation & Compilation
 ```shell